What is Cryptocurrency?

 Essentially, the IRS treats the income or gains from the sale of a virtual currency (such as Bitcoins) as a capital asset.
 This makes virtual currency subject to short-term (ordinary income tax rates).
 And if held greater than 12 months, long term capital gains tax rates.
 (15% or 20% tax rates based on income).

 By treating bitcoins and other virtual currencies as property and not currency, the IRS is imposing extensive record-keeping rules – and significant taxes – on its use.

 Benefits of a Self-Directed Solo 401(k) for Bitcoin

 The Internal Revenue Code does not describe what a retirement plan can invest in, only what it cannot invest in.
 Internal Revenue Code Sections 408 & 4975 prohibits Disqualified Persons from engaging in certain types of transactions.
 This includes the purchase of collectibles, life insurance (in the case of an IRA), as well as any transaction that directly or indirectly benefits a disqualified person.

-The definition of a “disqualified person” (Internal Revenue Code Section 4975(e)(2)) extends into a variety of scenarios, but generally includes the Solo 401(k) Plan participant and his/her lineal descendants.
+The definition of a “disqualified person” extends into a variety of scenarios.
+However, it generally includes the Solo 401(k) Plan participant and his/her lineal descendants.
 This includes parents, children, spouse and daughter/son-in-law.
 It also includes any entities in which the plan participant or a disqualified person has a controlling equity or management interest.

-Cryptocurrency does not generally fall into any of the category of prohibited transactions and is an allowable investment for a Solo 401(k) for Bitcoin plan.
+Cryptocurrency does not generally fall into any category of prohibited transactions.
+Therefore, is an allowable investment for a Solo 401(k) for Bitcoin, or Bitcoin 401(k).